 As previously mentioned, participants were presented with 10 personality statements and asked to indicate the extent to which each statement applied to them (Gosling et al., 2003).
 These responses were then utilized to calculate the levels of extraversion, agreeableness, conscientiousness, emotional stability, and openness to experiences.
 To derive these scores, two specific personality statements were considered for each trait.
 The test yields scores ranging from 2 to 14, with higher scores indicating a stronger inclination towards the respective personality trait.
 The results can be found in Table 7.
 The average scores of the respondents indicate a moderate level of extraversion, conscientiousness, and emotional stability.
 This suggests that, overall, the participants are not extremely extroverted or introverted, have a decent level of being responsible and disciplined, and are generally able to handle their emotions well.
-Furthermore, the average scores suggest that the respondents tend to be relatively agreeable, suggesting that the participants are relatively open to experiences, indicating that they are interested in new ideas and are willing to try new things.
+Furthermore, the average scores suggest that the respondents tend to be relatively agreeable, suggesting that the participants tend to be quite friendly and cooperative.
+Additionally, the mean score indicates that the respondents are relatively open to experiences, indicating that they are interested in new ideas and are willing to try new things.